 This will help to keep things from getting messy again quickly.

-• Think of rituals to keep yourself on track – for instance, Kristal, over at It’s My Favourite Day, has an interesting ground rule on setting up 15-minute tidy ups everyday.
+- Think of rituals to keep yourself on track – for instance, Kristal, over at It’s My Favourite Day, has an interesting ground rule on setting up 15-minute tidy ups everyday.
+I have a fool-proof speed declutter guide that can help you clear out TONS of clutter from your home in just 20 minutes.
+I’m giving it away for free for a limited time – feel free to sign up below to get your free copy!

 Don’t Forget to Take Breaks